rorywoods/apim-policy-samples/managed-identity-google-federation/README.md

-## Use orkload Identity Federation to avoid a service account certificate
+## Use Workload Identity Federation to avoid a service account certificate
 Making a service to service call to a GCP endpoint requires use of a service account.
 Instead of requiring a service account certificate, exchange a token from Entra ID for a Google Identity access token.

 This policy demonstrates using policy expressions to conduct the exchange.